sjtug/mirror-intel/README.md

 ## Usage

-First of all, put `Roclet.toml` in the same folder as `mirror-intel`.
+First of all, put `Rocket.toml` in the same folder as `mirror-intel`.
 Then,

 ```
 RUST_LOG=info ./mirror-intel